DowlathBashaG/SpringBoot-Security-OAuth/README.md

 # SpringBoot-Security-OAuth

+## OAuth2:

+   - OAuth is open standard for access delegation

+   - OAuth provides to clients a "secure delegated access" to server resourcces on behalf of a resource owner

+   - OAuth2 is more of a framework than a defined protocol

 - spring-security-client - Client Project which has the UI

 - spring-security-auth-server - Has the Authorization Server and Resource Server